wimneel/ExData_Plotting1/README.md

 <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine
 Learning Repository</a>.

-The dataset is downloaded from here: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> and contains measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+The dataset is downloaded from <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> and contains measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.

 ## Variables

 The following descriptions of the 9 variables in the dataset are taken from the <a href="https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption">UCI web site</a>: